Media Message Template

 Headers can contain the following:

-When creating a media message template with a media header, you do not specify the actual files that will be used; you only specify the type of file that will be used.
-Actual files to be sent are specified as links when sending the template.
+NOTEWhen creating a media message template with a media header, you do not specify the actual files that will be used; you only specify the type of file that will be used.
+Actual files to be sent are specified as links when sending the message template.

-• Video: Video must be less than 5MB and the format must be .mp4, .3gpp (Only H.264 video codec and AAC audio codec are supported).
+.jpg, or.pngformat, with a maximum file size of 5 MB. - Video: It must be less than 5MB and the format .mp4, .3gpp (Only H.264 video codec and AAC audio codec are supported).

-You are only able to edit the Multimedia Header (Image, Video or Document) in the request body when sending the message template to the recipient.
+NOTEYou are only able to edit the Multimedia Header (Image, Video, Document) in the request body when sending the message template to the recipient.

 Text Message: The body of a message template should only contain text, personalized fields (placeholders), and emojis.
 There is no limit to the number of parameters allowed in the body, but when sending the message template, the total number of characters may not exceed 1024.
 If using parameters in the body, they may contain many characters as long as the total body length does not exceed 1024 characters.

-Buttons: This type of template includes optional buttons.
+Buttons: This type of message template includes optional buttons.

 There are two kinds of buttons that may be added to a media message template: call to action and quick reply.

 Format options include Phone Number, URL, and Dynamic URL.
 This lets you add a phone number or website URL to your message.
-If you choose a URL, you can choose from a Static (fixed) website URL or a Dynamic website URL, which creates a personalized link for each campaign you use the template on by adding a variable at the end of the link.
+If you choose a URL, you can choose from a Static (fixed) website URL or a Dynamic website URL, which creates a personalized link for each message template by adding a variable at the end of the link.
 The suffix value you set here acts as a default.
-When you send this template, you can set another value or leave it as it is.
+When you send this message template, you can set another value or leave it as it is.

 Button text* = Yes, Button payload: agree